joonarafael/rotten-potatoes/docs/installation_manual.md

 **NOTE!** Some machines & setups might use `docker-compose` instead of `docker compose` (depends on the method of installation (Docker Engine / Docker Desktop, etc.)).
 If you encounter an error, try using `docker-compose` instead.

+**OPTIONAL:** Before launching the DB, you can alter the available genres in the database by modifying the `./db/init.sql` file!
+The file contains the initial setup for the database, including the available genres.
+Genres start from line 86.

 **Launching the DB Container**

 Once you've got _Docker Compose_ installed, you can launch the PostgreSQL container by executing the following command